 An independent folding unit of the three-dimensional protein structure is called a domain.
 It is independent because domains may often be cloned, expressed and purified independently of the rest of the protein, and they may even show activity, if there is any known activity associated with them.
 Some proteins contain one single domain while others may contain several domains.
 A protein domain is assigned a certain type of fold.
 Domains with the same fold may or may not be related to each other functionally.
 This is simply because Nature has re-used the same fold many times in different contexts.
 The currently available protein three-dimensional structures in the Protein Data Bank have been classified into more than 1000 different unique folds.
 Here I am going to discuss just some examples of these folds, to illustrate the basic principles, according to which they are defined.

 An example of a quaternary protein structure is shown in the image below.
-The image shows the complex of two of the subunits of the enzyme magnesium chelatase.
+The image shows a complex bult up by two of the subunits the enzyme magnesium chelatase (2 rings on top of each other, each containing 6 subunits of each type).
 The structure was obtained using single-particle reconstruction from cryo-electron microscopic (cryo EM) images of the complex.
 Where appropriate, the available X-ray 3D structure of subunit BchI of the enzyme was docked into the EM density (shown in ribbon representation).
 Other domains where homology-modeled based on known 3D structures from other proteins.
 Published in Lunqvist et al, Structure 2010.

 The fourth level is the quaternary structure.
 The quaternary structure is consisted of several polypeptide chains (subunits), similar (homo-oligomer) or different (hetero-oligomer).
 The subunits within such structures interact with each other, may contribute to an active site (or sites), contribute to the dynamics of the complex and may interact with some target proteins.